-We would therefore request an education contribution for 3 secondary school places (3 \times £16,622 = £49,866).
+Therefore request an education contribution for 3 secondary school places (3 x £16,622 = £49,866).

 The above comments are based on a development providing 42 houses.
 If the number of dwellings, or the dwelling breakdown were to alter a review of the education contribution will be necessary.
 The above contribution is based on the 2008/09 cost multipliers which are subject to change.